Zhang-Zhenning/NCSA_project_iDash/README.md

 sudo clickhouse restart
 ~~~

-We have set the database engine to file so that the data will remain in disc even the server is stopped.
+We have set the database engine to file so that the data will remain in disk even the server is stopped.

 <br /><br />